alexandernst/memory-dumper/README.md

 * I'm planning to write some more plugins.
 Probably a dumper for ```PDF``` files.
 If you want a plugin for some specific data, use the ```New issue``` button :)

+* Write some documentation about how to write a plugin.